-If you wish to apply for cover above the AAL or you require Additional cover, when assessing your application for cover, the insurer may ask for further details in relation to the information you disclose in your application.
+If you wish to apply for cover, when assessing your application for cover, the insurer may ask for further details in relation to the information you disclose in your application.

 As a condition of acceptance of the Additional cover, the insurer may apply a loading (a higher premium) for the increased amount of cover.
 The insurer may also specify a benefit exclusion that will apply if a claim for the increased amount of insurance is related to a specified condition or pastime.